 Short-term Research Fellowships

-The MHS will offer approximately 20 short-term research fellowships in 2013.
-Except where otherwise noted, each grant will provide a stipend of $1,500 for four weeks of research at the Society sometime between 1 July 2013, and 30 June 2014.
+The MHS will offer more than 20 short-term research fellowships in 2019.
+Each grant will provide a stipend of $2,000 for four weeks of research at the Society sometime between 1 July 2019, and 30 June 2020.
 Short-term awards are open to independent scholars, advanced graduate students, and holders of the Ph.D. or the equivalent, with candidates who live 50 or more miles from Boston receiving preference.
 Applicants who do not reside in the U.S. must indicate their citizenship.
 Applicants must be U.S. citizens or already hold the J-1 visa or equivalent documents that will allow them to accept the stipend.
-Please contact us if you have a question about your eligibility or if your documentation is pending.
+Foreign nationals must consult with MHS staff about their eligibility to receive a stipend before submitting an application.

 How to Apply for a Fellowship